 What you can learn and use from this Nike marketing campaign:

-- Choose a right influencer.
+- Choose the right influencer.
 If you are doing Influential marketing, make sure your chosen person is attractive to your target audience and your values are the same.

 4. Spotify.
 “2018 Goals” Marketing Campaign